Ethnic groups in Karnataka: Konkani people

 The speakers of Konkani language are widely settled in the districts of Uttara Kannada, Udupi and Dakshina Kannada (Udupi and Dakshina Kannada were the erstwhile South Canara district).
 In Karwar Taluk (Uttara Kannada district) alone, Konkani language is spoken by about 78% of the population.
 Significant population of Konkani people has also settled in Belgaum, Sirsi and Bangalore.
 As per the 2011 census, speakers of Konkani form 1.29% of the total population of the state.

-In Karnataka, which has the largest number of Konkanis, leading organizations and activists have similarly demanded that Kannada script be made the medium of instruction for Konkani in local schools instead of Devanagari.
-Most Konkani-speaking people of the state are bilingual in Kannada and Tulu.
+The Gaud Saraswat Brahmins who migrated from Portuguese India, Konkani Muslims and Mangalorean Catholics are the major groups within Konkani speakers in the state.
+They are a major constituent of Karnataka based expatriates who live outside India and state.

 Kodava people

 Kodava people are the native speakers of Kodava language and are of a martial race mainly settled in the district of Kodagu.
 As per the 2011 census, the speakers of Kodava Takk make up up to 0.18% of the total population of the state.
 According to Karnataka Kodava Sahitya Academy, apart from Kodavas, 18 other ethnic groups speak Kodava Takk in and outside the district including Heggade, Iri, Koyava, Banna, kudiya, Kembatti, and Meda.

 First script for Kodava Thakk was found at Bhagamandala inscription dating back to 1370 AD.
 Later in the year 1887 Dr. Koravanda Appaiah invented a script for Kodava Thakk, Followed by Dr I.M.Muthanna in 1970, Kiran Subbaiah in 1980, Ponjanda Appaiah in 2003, Dr. Cox in 2005, Charles Henry in 2008.

-A meeting which was held on 21st February 2022 by Karnataka Kodava Sahitya Academy at Madikeri officially accepted Dr. IM Muthanna's script as the official script of Kodava Thakk.
+A meeting which was held on 21 February 2022 by Karnataka Kodava Sahitya Academy at Madikeri officially accepted Dr. IM Muthanna's script as the official script of Kodava Thakk.
 Thus, ending the debate for the need of a script for Kodava Thakk.
 Muthanna's script is widely used among masses in Kodagu.
 Kodava Script is used by a number of individuals in Kodagu.

 Lambani language

 The Lambani language is a Rajasthani language spoken by the Banjara community.
 Lambanis are associated with the salt trade.
-They are a major minority in Uttar Karnataka District, in Bidar, Kalburgi, Vijayapura, Gadag, Haveri, Koppal ,Vijayanagara, Raichur and Yadgiri.
+They are a major minority in Uttar Karnataka District, in Bidar, Kalburgi, Vijayapura, Gadag, Haveri, Koppal, Vijayanagara, Raichur and Yadgiri.
 They also form a major minority in South Karnataka, in Davangere, Shimoga, Chitradurga, Chikkamagaluru, Hassan and Tumkur.